navcoin/NavHub/content/news/2018-12-13-navcoin-4-5-0-is-now-available.md

 * You are now able to generate cold staking addresses.
 * At the moment there is a standard address type, and with the coins in this address you can both spend and/or stake from it.
-* A cold staking address is essentially a new type of wallet address - that can ONLY stake.
-You can’t spend these coins in a transaction.
+* A cold staking address is essentially a new type of wallet address - that has 2 private keys associated to it.
+One of which can stake, and one of which can spend.
 * So what does this allow?
 If you are staking the NavCoin network, you can now send your coins to a cold staking address for added protection.
-* This way you can use a cold/offline wallet to create your spending keys, and then stake the network with a ‘hot’ wallet (a hot wallet is one that's connected to the internet e.g. NavPi/Core/NEXT).
+* This way you can use a cold/offline wallet to create your spending private key, and then stake the network with a ‘hot’ wallet (a hot wallet is one that's connected to the internet e.g. NavPi/Core/NEXT).
 * Keeping your coins in a cold staking address allows your spending key to remain safely offline.
 Meaning that if your staking wallet was to be compromised in a hack, your coins would be safe, unlike with a standard address.

 **Static Rewards soft fork**